Bunkerbewohner/mypy-pycharm/README.md

 Once you changed the path you should press the Test button to check if the plugin is able to run the executable.

+Optionally you can enable the use of dmypy - the mypy daemon which drastically speeds up the analysis of large projects.
+However, this feature is still experimental and can cause some unexpected issues.

 ![plugin settings screenshot](https://github.com/leinardi/mypy-pycharm/blob/master/art/mypy-settings.png)

 ### Inspection severity